madruk20/HA-Custom-Tools/README.md

 ## 🧠 How the Code Works (Architecture)

 ### The Execution Pipeline
-When a user speaks to the agent, the request goes through a strict pipeline inside `agent.py`:
+When a user speaks to the agent, the request goes through a strict pipeline:

 1. **The Hash Check:** The user's query is hashed and checked against `semantic_cache.json`.
 If it's a routine command (e.g., "Turn off the lights"), the agent skips the vector database and immediately loads the known required tools.
 2. **The Vector Search (RAG):** If it's a new command, the query is embedded and sent to Qdrant.
 Qdrant performs a hybrid search (BM25 keyword + dense vector) across the `tools_collection` and `memories_collection`.
 3. **Prompt Assembly:** The system prompt is built dynamically.
 It injects the base instructions, filters the live Home Assistant device state based on the user's current room, and attaches the RAG-retrieved personal memories.
 4. **The LLM Loop:** The AI is given the prompt and the optimized list of tools.
-It can execute multiple tools in a loop (up to 5 iterations).
+It can execute multiple tools in a loop (up to 5 default iterations, adjustable).
 5. **Tool Compression:** Native Home Assistant tool responses are notoriously verbose.
-The custom `_compress_tool_response` function strips out the junk data and passes clean, minimal JSON back to the LLM to save tokens and prevent local models from getting confused.
+The code strips out the junk data and passes clean, minimal JSON back to the LLM to save tokens and prevent local models from getting confused.
 6. **Streaming:** The final response is streamed back to the UI or voice satellite in real-time.

 ### Dynamic Overrides
-In `__init__.py`, the integration aggressively patches Home Assistant's core prompt mechanisms.
-It blanks out HA's native system prompts (`DEFAULT_INSTRUCTIONS_PROMPT = ""`) so that the agent has 100% complete control over the context window, ensuring local models aren't distracted by boilerplate text.
+The integration aggressively patches Home Assistant's core prompt mechanisms.
+It blanks out HA's native system prompts (e.g. `DEFAULT_INSTRUCTIONS_PROMPT = ""`) so that the agent has 100% complete control over the context window, ensuring local models aren't distracted by boilerplate text.
-Collection of Custom Tools for Home Assistant